ParadoxArcher/Angle_Advantage/DevNotes/Player/Player.md

 		- lightens the penalties afflicted by drastically slow acceleration, such as:
 			- snail paced 0 to 60 problem
 			- inability to react in any reasonable timeline
+	- Bounces on the back end of player
+		- offers another option for retaining momentum
+		- angle limitation provides difficulty and restriction to
 - Visuals
 	- Player Sprite
 		- Some combination of either: